gkdr/lurch/README.md

 (Plus I thought the word sounds funny, especially when pronounced by a speaker of English.)

+## News
+Currently you should not use Pidgin's XHTML-IM feature (i.e. changing anything like font size or style), as it sends an additional copy of the whole plaintext in another node.
+Fix soon.

 ## Installation
 ### Linux (Arch package)